elroyvaz/Display_Random_Values/README.md

 ### Introduction

 Welcome to the Data Analyst repository!
 This repository contains an Excel project designed to facilitate the generation and analysis of triangularly distributed random numbers.
 The project includes a spreadsheet application that allows users to input random values, sort them according to minimum, most likely, and maximum values, and visualize the data using bar graphs.
+Tools: VBA & Excel

 ### Sections